- Amazon is quickly growing into a marketplace for big brands and professional sellers

-- The Amazon business model doesn’t give you extensive control over price setting or format, as compared to eBay.
-You can set fixed price Amazon, while you can choose between fixed price and auction format on eBay.
+The Amazon business model doesn’t give you extensive control over price setting or format, as compared to eBay.
+You can set a fixed price on Amazon, while you can choose between a fixed price and an auction format on eBay.

 In the case of eBay, the misconception is that people think that eBay sells used items but in reality, more than 80% of the products being sold on eBay are brand new.
 It can be a challenge for sellers to convince buyers that they are actually selling new items.

 Selling on Amazon vs. eBay Pricing and Fees